d0lbus/Java-Based-Modified-Boggle-Game/README.md

-# IT 222L Integrative Technologies – Final Project
+# IT 222L Integrative Technologies – Final Project (Boggled)

 ## Project Overview
 This project is a **multiplayer client-server word game (“Boggled”)** built using **CORBA in Java** with **MySQL integration**.